toasty-boop/gd_tunnel/Docs.md

 ## Textures

 I used Geometry dash's gamesheet images to obtain all of my textures.
-I should probably upload them.. hm?
+You may find them [here!](https://github.com/toasty-boop/gd_tunnel/blob/main/textures%20ingame.zip)